getspooky/getspooky.me/README.md

 - [My personal blog](https://www.timlrx.com) - modified to auto-generate blog posts with dates

 Using the template?
 Happy to accept any PR with modifications made e.g. sub-paths, localization or multiple authors

-## Motivation

-I wanted to port my existing blog to Nextjs and Tailwind CSS but there was no easy out of the box template to use so I decided to create one.

-It is inspired by [Lee Robinson's blog](https://github.com/leerob/leerob.io), but focuses only on static site generation.
-Design is adapted from [Tailwindlabs blog](https://github.com/tailwindlabs/blog.tailwindcss.com).

-I wanted it to be nearly as feature-rich as popular blogging templates like [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) and [Hugo Academic](https://github.com/wowchemy/wowchemy-hugo-modules) but with the best of React's ecosystem and current web development's best practices.

 ## Features